Rules to Better Giving and Taking Feedback - 19 Rules

 When criticism is generic, it is impossible to know what to fix.

+Avoid curt emails when correcting people.
 The sandwich rule approach is an effective way to provide feedback to other team members and clients.

 - Start with positive feedback